fterdal/then-playground/README.md

 Have you experienced the joy of opening a giant box of crayons and going absolutely wild with them?
 Well, have I got just the workshop for you!

 Okay, so maybe we don't have _actual crayons_ for you to use -- instead we've prepared some virtual crayons, which draw colors on your terminal.
-We have virtual crayons of the following colors: *blue, white, magenta, yellow, green, cyan, red*.
+We have virtual crayons of the following colors: *blue, white, magenta, yellow, green, cyan, and red*.
 You can use these crayons by calling the drawCrayon function, like so:

 `drawCrayon('yellow') // Draws with the yellow crayon`